 - Develop a comprehensive risk framework based on each aspect and stage of the project, along with proactive and reactive mitigation contingencies.

 - Ensure integration of a BCDR plan along with pre and post facility, system, and application workload and dependency testing.

 - Define allowable downtime and likely dates for upgrades and changes.

 - Ensure the project team is large enough to accomplish the consolidation and migration project.

 How Application Discovery and Mapping Drives Data Center Consolidation

 Data center consolidation offers businesses a range of valuable benefits.
 These benefits share the potential for increased market competitiveness in an age of expanding data and cloud usage, cost containment, sustainability concerns, and the leveraging of new and beneficial technologies.

 At the heart of every data center are the valuable data and applications that enable business stability, growth, and competitiveness.
 Consolidation must ultimately maximize the ability to leverage data, applications, and workloads for greater efficiency and improved business outcomes.
 Success of this kind requires an understanding of the enterprise’s physical, virtual, and application assets via assessment, discovery, and mapping.

 Faddom’s agentless, hybrid application dependency mapping tool does exactly that in as little as 60 minutes.
-Start a free trial to the right!
+Start a free trial today!